Alliance Virtual Offices

 5. Price

-The prices for the Location(s) and Services are set by this Agreement as outlined in Exhibit A Partner Setup Form.
+The prices for the Location(s) and Services are set by this Agreement as outlined in the Partner Center Profile.
 The Company may modify the pricing for the Location(s) and Services upon 30 days written notice to Alliance.
 Price modifications are subject to existing Client contract expiration.
 Reservations made prior to the publication of such changes shall be honored by the Company for 90 days with respect to Alliance Clients.

 6. Wholesale Fees

-For each Client who receives the Services from Company at Company’s Location(s), the Company shall receive the revenue split as outlined in Exhibit A of the total amount charged to and collected from the Client for such Services (“Virtual Office Fee”) The Company will be paid the Virtual Office Fee on a monthly basis.
-For each Client who receives meeting room or day office Services from Company at Company’s Location(s), the Company shall receive the revenue split as outlined in Exhibit A of the total amount charged to and collected from the Client for such Services (“Meeting Room Fee”).
+For each Client who receives the Services from Company at Company’s Location(s), the Company shall receive the revenue share as outlined in the Partner Service Order Form of the total amount charged to and collected from the Client for such Services.
+The Company will be paid the service on a monthly basis.
+For each Client who receives meeting room or day office Services from Company at Company’s Location(s), the Company shall receive the revenue share as outlined in the Partner Service Order Form of the total amount charged to and collected from the Client for such Services.
 Company shall promptly notify Alliance of any additional services provided to the Client immediately after the Client meeting.
-Company will be paid the Meeting Room Fee on approximately the 15th of every month following the provision of the Services.

 7. Restrictions